 Mild winters with temperatures rarely drop below 5ºC along the coast, hot summers refreshed by the Atlantic breeze and the highest number of hours of sunshine in Europe.
 Hard to beat this.

 I reckon there’s no other place in the world where tile art is so popular.
 Prepare to find elaborate-painted tiles on the historical buildings, modern design instalments and even souvenirs shops.
 There’s even a museum dedicated to it!

 Portugal seems to be in the second-tier in the wine world, right after France, Italy and Spain despite of the famous Port Wine and even though portuguese wines win the most prestigious awards every year.
 Chances are there is a great quality wine at a very reasonable price waiting for you.
 From my experience, wines from Alentejo tend to be specially good.

 Speaking of wine, the second-largest city in Portugal has renewed itself in recent years and is becoming a serious european city break destination.
 People are uber friendly, food is great, prices are even better and the city is settled in a serious romantic setting.
 What’s there not to like?

 Check out my Porto travel guide for dummies to get you inspired.

 ⭐ My top value-for-money suggestions to stay in Porto ⭐

 Decorated with a cinema theme, this hotel is located on a 1930’s art-deco building very close to the main square of Porto: Aliados.
 Amazing value for money!

 Or search on your own

 To make your life easier, start searching with my pre-selection of best value-for-money hotels in Porto.
-This list only includes rooms in downtown Porto with WiFi and excellent reviews.
+This list only includes rooms in the best areas of downtown Porto, with WiFi and good-to-excellent reviews.

 12Pastéis de Nata are a feast to your taste buds.